GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/08.571-580/09.We'll-Build-on-the-Rock/docs.md

 ---
+title: |
-title: 579.
-We'll Build on the Rock
+    579. We'll Build on the Rock - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 579.
+We'll Build on the Rock.
+We'll build on the Rock, the living Rock, On Jesus, the Rock of Ages; So shall we abide the fearful shock, When loud the tempest rages.
+    keywords:  |
-    keywords: Church Hymnal, We'll Build on the Rock, We'll build on the Rock, the living Rock, We'll build on the Rock
+        Church Hymnal 1941, adventhymnals, advent hymnals, We'll Build on the Rock, We'll build on the Rock, the living Rock.
+We'll build on the Rock,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 579. WE'LL BUILD ON THE ROCK
+####  Church Hymnal 1941,

 ```txt
 1.